infiniflow/ragflow/api/python_api_reference.md

 #### document_ids: `list[str]`

-The IDs of the documents to parse.
+The IDs of the documents to stop parsing.

 ### Returns